 Here lays a massive water filled crater, where you can take a nice hour long hike around the outer edge if you choose to do so.
 There is an easy trail to follow and it gives you spectacular views all around.

 Another example that shows the geothermal activity that Iceland has to offer.
 You can follow the trail to the bright colored pools, lava rocks, and the fuming gas coming from underneath the ground.

 4) Where to Stay Around Myvatn

 After making your way all around the Lake Myvatn geothermal area and seeing all of these incredible attractions, you will want a nice and relaxing place to stay the night.
 If going counter clockwise along the Ring Road, you will probably end up in Akureyri.
-You can use the search box below to browse through some options or take a look at some of my recommended places in the city.
+You can take a look at this article about some of the best places to stay in Iceland or take a look at some of the recommended options below.